pagekit/docs/getting-started/getting-help.md

 # Getting Help
-Although we have done our best to document as much as possible, it is inevitable that there will be unanswered questions.
-In order to be as accessible as possible we have several methods to reach the developers and get direct help:
+If you do not find answers to your questions in our documentation, you might be looking for a more direct channel to receive help and discuss your problems.
+Depending on your matter, you have several methods to reach the developers and the Pagekit community.

 ## Gitter
-Gitter.im is a great chat tool tightly coupled with GitHub so you will need to create a free GitHub account if you don't already have one.
-Once done, you can access the chat through the [https://gitter.im/pagekit/pagekit](https://gitter.im/pagekit/pagekit) URL or you can download one of their [apps](https://gitter.im/apps).
+Gitter is a great chat tool tightly coupled with GitHub.
+You will need to create a free GitHub account if you don't already have one.
+Once done, you can access the chat at [https://gitter.im/pagekit/pagekit](https://gitter.im/pagekit/pagekit) or you can download one of ther [Gitter apps](https://gitter.im/apps).

 ## Github Issues
-If you find a bug, or even if you want to contribute to the project, you can use the [Pagekit GitHub Issues tracker](https://github.com/pagekit/pagekit/issues).
+If you want to report a bug or want to contribute your ideas, you can use the [Pagekit GitHub Issues tracker](https://github.com/pagekit/pagekit/issues).

 ## Twitter
-By [following us on Twitter](https://twitter.com/pagekit) you will get a real-time way for us to reach to you, and other followers, about news and events related to Pagekit development.
+By [following us on Twitter](https://twitter.com/pagekit) you will get real-time news about Pagekit development and events we are attending.

 ## Google+
-Our [Google+ community](https://plus.google.com/communities/104125443335488004107) is very active and its the perfect place to learn and share about Pagekit.
+We have an active [Google+ community](https://plus.google.com/communities/104125443335488004107) that is the perfect place to learn and discuss about Pagekit.
+Feel free to share your own projects built with Pagekit.

 ## Pagekit Blog
-You can join in a discussion on any of the topics we post about on the [Pagekit Blog](http://pagekit.com/blog), via the comments.
-We will post all major news and information on our blog, as well as useful posts about development in general.
+Read major project news and articles for developers on the [Pagekit Blog](http://pagekit.com/blog).
+Stay up to date with new releases and join the discussion in the comments.